PlanchaCorp/UnityRunbook/Kickstart/CI.md

 # Continuous integration with Github and Unity

-> ℹ️ We rely on those tools to continuously build and deploy the game:
+> We rely on those tools to continuously build and deploy the game:
 >- **Github Actions**
 >   - We use existing actions, most notably from `GameCI`
 >- **Github Pages** (static web server where the Webgl build is hosted)